Enhancing the Order of the Milstein Scheme for Stochastic Partial Differential Equations with Commutative Noise: Introduction

 for $l \in \{1, \ldots, n\}$ and $i,j \in \{1,\ldots, k\}$.
-Then, for the commutative SDE system the Milstein scheme can be reformulated as $Y_0=\xi$ and
+Then, for the commutative SDE system, the Milstein scheme can be reformulated as $Y_0^M=\xi$ and

 for $m \in \{0,\ldots, M-1\}$, which is easy to implement because no double integrals have to be simulated, see \cite{MR1214374} for more details.
-Compared to the Euler-Maruyama method having strong order $1/2$, the Milstein scheme attains strong order $1.0$ in this case.
-However, for the Jacobian $\big( \frac{\partial b_{l,i}}{\partial x_r}(Y_m^M) \big)_{1 \leq l,r \leq n}$ one has to evaluate $n^2$ scalar (nonlinear) functions at $Y_m^M$ for $i=1, \ldots, k$ in each time step.
-Thus, for an approximation at time $T$ one has to evaluate $\Oo(M \, n^2 \, k)$ scalar nonlinear functions only due to the Jacobian matrix.
-If $n$ and $k$ are moderately large, e.g.\ $n=k=30$, already $30^3=27000$ function evaluations are necessary for the Jacobian in each step, which needs much computation time.
-On the other hand, one step of the Euler-Maruyama scheme is much cheaper because for the diffusion $b$ only $30^2=900$ scalar (nonlinear) functions have to be evaluated whereas an evaluation of the Jacobian is not necessary.
-In general, the Euler-Maruyama scheme needs one evaluation of the drift $a$ and the diffusion $b$ each step which results in only $\Oo(M \, n \, k)$ evaluations of scalar (nonlinear) functions for an approximation at time $T$ however also with only low order of convergence.
-This problem is well known and a special technique for efficient schemes overcoming this trade-off in the SDE setting has been introduced by A.~R\"o{\ss}ler \cite{MR2338537,MR2505871,MR2669396}.
-Especially, in case of commutative noise strong order 1.0 schemes with only $\Oo(M \, n \ k)$ evaluations of scalar functions are proposed in \cite{MR2669396}. \\ \\ In the infinite dimensional setting one has to be much more careful as the number of function evaluations in the Milstein scheme is 'cubic' with respect to the dimension of the finite dimensional projection subspaces.
-The dimensions $N$ and $K$ of these subspaces have to increase to get higher approximation accuracy.
+Compared to the Euler-Maruyama method having strong order $1/2$, the Milstein scheme attains strong order $1$ in this case.
+However, for the Jacobian $\big( \frac{\partial b_{l,i}}{\partial x_r}(Y_m^M) \big)_{1 \leq l,r \leq n}$ one has to evaluate $n^2$ scalar (nonlinear) functions at $Y_m^M$ for $i \in \{1, \ldots, k\}$ in each time step.
+Thus, for an approximation at time $T$ one has to evaluate $\Oo(n^2 \, k \, M)$ scalar nonlinear functions due to the Jacobian matrix.
+If $n$ and $k$ are moderately large, e.g., $n=k=30$, already $30^3=27000$ function evaluations are necessary for the Jacobian in each step, which needs significant computation time.
+On the other hand, one step of the Euler-Maruyama scheme is much cheaper because for the function $b$ only $30^2=900$ scalar (nonlinear) functions have to be evaluated whereas an evaluation of the Jacobian is not necessary.
+In general, the Euler-Maruyama scheme needs one evaluation of the drift $a$ and the function $b$ in each step which results in only $\Oo(n \, k \, M)$ evaluations of scalar (nonlinear) functions for an approximation at time $T$ however, with a low order of convergence only.
+This problem is well known and a special technique overcoming this trade-off in the SDE setting has been introduced by one of the authors \cite{MR2338537,MR2505871,MR2669396}.
+Especially, in case of commutative noise, strong order 1.0 schemes with only $\Oo(n \, k \, M)$ evaluations of scalar functions are proposed in \cite{MR2669396}.

+In the infinite dimensional setting, one has to be much more careful as the number of function evaluations in the Milstein scheme is 'cubic' with respect to the dimensions of the finite dimensional projection subspaces.
+The dimensions $N$ and $K$ of these subspaces have to increase to obtain higher approximation accuracy.
 The Milstein scheme for SPDE~\eqref{semiSPDE} proposed by A.~Jentzen and M.~R\"ockner~\cite{MR3320928} reads as $\YY_0 = P_N \xi$ and